MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/baroclinic_gyre.rst

 :py:class:`compass.mesh.QuasiUniformSphericalMeshStep`.
 Then, the mesh is culled to keep a single ocean basin (with lat, lon bounds set in `.cfg` file).
 A vertical grid is generated, with 15 layers of thickness that increases linearly with depth (10m increase by default), from 50m at the surface to 190m at depth (full depth: 1800m).
-Finally, the initial temperature field is initialized with a vertical profile to match the discrete values set in the `MITgcm test case <https://mitgcm.readthedocs.io/en/latest/examples/baroclinic_gyre/baroclinic_gyre.html>`_, uniform in horizontal space.
-Salinity is set to a constant value (34 pus)  and initial velocity is set to zero.
+Finally, the initial temperature field is initialized with a vertical profile to approximate the discrete values set in the `MITgcm test case <https://mitgcm.readthedocs.io/en/latest/examples/baroclinic_gyre/baroclinic_gyre.html>`_, uniform in horizontal space.
+The surface and bottom values are set in the `.cfg` file.
+Salinity is set to a constant value (34 psu, set in the `.cfg` file)  and initial velocity is set to zero.

 The ``initial_state`` step also generates the forcing, defined as zonal wind stress that varies with latitude, surface temperature restoring that varies with latitutde, and writes it to `forcing.nc`.